-Beginning on a yet-to-be-determined date in 2019, motorists will pay tolls when entering Pennsylvania on the first completed span of the new Scudder Falls Bridge.
+Beginning on a yet-to-be-determined date in summer 2019, motorists will pay tolls when entering Pennsylvania on the first completed span of the new Scudder Falls Toll Bridge.
 E-ZPass customers will pay the lowest rates.
 To save on tolls, get E-ZPass now.
 A 40-percent, frequency-based Commuter Discount also is available for eligible customers with passenger-vehicle transponders issued by the New Jersey E-ZPass Group only (minimum 16 tolled trips across the Scudder Falls Bridge or other DRJTBC toll bridges in a calendar month).

 Toll Rates and Discounts for Scudder Falls Bridge

 The Delaware River Joint Toll Bridge Commission announced its decision to toll the new Scudder Falls Bridge on December 21, 2009.
 The decision was based on the absence of state and federal funding sources to finance the Scudder Falls Bridge Replacement Project’s size and scope.
 The decision to toll has been reaffirmed on multiple occasions since that date, including the issuance of an Environmental Assessment Addendum on November 30, 2011 and the Federal Highway Administration’s issuance of a Finding of No Significant Impact (FONSI) on June 18, 2012.